The 15 Best Software Development Companies in Singapore

 Work-life balance in Singapore follows relatively standard business hours (9 AM - 6 PM local time), with the expectation that professional commitments take priority.
 The work culture is less demanding than in Japan or South Korea, and overtime is typically compensated or avoided.

-Singapore's English proficiency isn't just high.
-It's now officially native-level.
+Singapore's English proficiency now sits at an officially native level.
 The EF English Proficiency Index reclassified Singapore as a native English-speaking country in 2025, removing it from non-native rankings entirely.
 Before reclassification, Singapore ranked 3rd globally in 2024 and 1st in Asia.

 Developer Rates and Cost Comparison